LEARNAcademy/syllabus/rails_fullstack/strong_parameters.md

 To implement strong params, we will create a new method in the controller that will be passed as an argument to the create and update methods in place of the individual parameters.

-Strong params have two methods that can be applied: **require** and **permit**.
+Strong params have two methods: **require** and **permit**.
 Require does exactly what you think.
 It requires the attributes passed in to be present in the create or update methods.
 Permit allows certain items to be present but if they are not present, that is still okay.
 But attributes that are not listed in the strong params will not be allowed to proceed.

 ## Private
 Private is a keyword in Ruby that restricts the scope of where a method can be called.
 Since strong params are only meant to be used as arguments to controller methods, we can list them as `private` to the controller class.
 That way there is no chance they can be called from somewhere else in the program.